Ocean to Table Lobster in the Canadian Maritimes

 I went to Alma New Brunswick to learn all about the stuff in the middle and meet Mike from Collin’s Lobster.
 However it ended up that Mike was as elusive to catch in person as a lobster, so instead, I began my talk with Kelsey, the pretty 21-year-old blond who smiles at me and says, “I’m sick of picking up lobsters,” as she continues to move the lobsters around in the tank while talking with me.

-Like Captain Mark, Mike’s family was also in the fishing industry for generations.
-His father was a fisherman and Mike got started selling lobster door-to-door in the community when he was a kid.
+Like Captain Mark, Mike’s family has been in the fishing industry for generations.
+His father was a fisherman, and Mike started selling lobster door-to-door in the community when he was a kid.
 He was a go-getter even at a young age – or who knows – maybe his father made him do it like my father made me mow the lawn.

 Mike now buys from the local fishermen (50 or 60 in the area in a town of 236 people) as they bring in their catches to the docks.
 Fishing lobster is a tough job in Alma – it’s all based on tide schedules around the Bay of Fundy.
-You can’t just take the boat out whenever you want as twice a day the boat is sitting on the muddy bottom thanks to the massive tide changes.
+You can’t just take the boat out whenever you want, as twice a day, the boat sits on the muddy bottom thanks to the massive tide changes.

 “Who’s the best fisherman in town?”
 I asked Mike.